 When chia seeds are just a component though and there are other textures to distract your mouth, like walnuts and shredded coconut and cacao nibs, the texture is truly, perfectly, an overnight oats replica.

-Other grab and go breakfasts you will love:
+Another grab and go breakfast you will love:

 Paleo Overnight "Oats"

 - 1/2 cup walnut pieces or whole walnuts chopped small

 - 2 1/2 Tbsp chia seeds

 - 3 teaspoons cacao nibs (plus more for topping)

 - 1 Tablespoon pure maple syrup

 Add the maple syrup and almond milk.
 Stir to combine well.

 After sitting overnight, the "oats" can be divided into 2 eight-ounce mason jars.

 If you prefer to divide it before refrigerating, I advise that you divide the dry ingredients first, then divide the wet ingredients and pour over each portion equally.